blockchainsllc/in3-docs/docs/api-c.md

 #### EVM_ERROR_EMPTY_STACK

-The no more elements on the stack.
+No more elements on the stack.

 ```c
 #define EVM_ERROR_EMPTY_STACK -1